-To avoid the recomputation of base arguments for self-maintainable derivatives (which never need them), we currently employ lazy evaluation.
-Since we could use standard techniques for dead-code elimination [7] instead, laziness is not central to our approach, however.
-Derivatives which are not self-maintainable need their base arguments, which can be expensive to compute.
+To avoid recomputing base arguments for self-maintainable derivatives (which never need them), we currently employ lazy evaluation.
+Since we could use standard techniques for dead-code elimination [7] instead, laziness is not central to our approach.

+A significant restriction is that not-self-maintainable derivatives can require expensive computations to supply their base arguments, which can be expensive to compute.
 Since they are also computed while running the base program, one could reuse the previously computed value through memoization or extensions of static caching (as discussed in Sec.
-5).
+5.2.2).
 We leave implementing these optimizations for future work.
 As a consequence, our current implementation delivers good results only if most derivatives are self-maintainable.